 We may engage in development and redevelopment activities with respect to certain of our properties.
-To the extent that we do so, we will be subject to the following risks associated with such development and redevelopment activities (including as they may relate to the ongoing impact of COVID-19):
+To the extent that we do so, we will be subject to the following risks associated with such development and redevelopment activities:

-- unsuccessful development or redevelopment opportunities could result in direct expenses to us; - construction or redevelopment costs of a project may exceed original estimates, possibly making the project less profitable than originally estimated, or unprofitable; - time required to complete the construction or redevelopment of a project or to lease up the completed project may be greater than originally anticipated, thereby adversely affecting our cash flow and liquidity; - contractor and subcontractor disputes, strikes, labor disputes or supply disruptions; - failure to achieve expected occupancy and/or rent levels within the projected time frame, if at all; - delays with respect to obtaining or the inability to obtain necessary zoning, occupancy, land use and other governmental permits, and changes in zoning and land use laws; - occupancy rates and rents of a completed project may not be sufficient to make the project profitable; - our ability to dispose of properties developed or redeveloped with the intent to sell could be impacted by the ability of prospective buyers to obtain financing given the current state of the credit markets; and - the availability and pricing of financing to fund our development activities on favorable terms or at all.
+- unsuccessful development or redevelopment opportunities could result in direct expenses to us; - construction or redevelopment costs of a project may exceed original estimates, possibly making the project less profitable than originally estimated, or unprofitable; - time required to complete the construction or redevelopment of a project or to lease up the completed project may be greater than originally anticipated, thereby adversely affecting our cash flow and liquidity; - contractor and subcontractor disputes, strikes, labor disputes or supply disruptions; - failure to achieve expected occupancy and/or rent levels within the projected time frame, if at all; - delays with respect to obtaining or the inability to obtain necessary zoning, occupancy, land use and other governmental permits, and changes in zoning and land use laws; - occupancy rates and rents of a completed project may not be sufficient to make the project profitable; - our ability to dispose of properties developed or redeveloped with the intent to sell could be impacted by the ability of prospective buyers to obtain financing given the current state of the credit markets; and - · the availability and pricing of financing to fund our development activities on favorable terms or at all.